i2/ashos-dev/README.md

 #### LUKS

-Full encrypted disk using LUKS2 is implemented.
+Full-disk encryption using LUKS2 is implemented.
 This means also encrypting /boot which is an experimental feature of GRUB since v2.06.
-Right now in mainstream, it only supports
+Right now in mainstream, it only supports pbkdf2 and not the default argon2.

 #### Mutability toggle